 Key Program Components

-- Targets first-time mothers and their families
+- Targets young, at risk mothers and their families

 - Home visits begin prenatally or at birth

 - Intensive services and weekly visits are offered for several months following enrollment; long term services (3 – 5 years) are offered according to family needs.